 5) Create contests.

-One great way to market is to hold special sales and promotions.
+Who doesn’t love an special offer?
+Create a special seasonal offer and/or promotion.
 In the dead of winter, you could create a summer-themed promotion for fun like an annual “Summer Dreamin’ in Winter” bundle.
 You could highlight best sellers this winter, or you could hold a pre-sale on items that you expect to be popular for spring.
 The choice about what to promote and create excitement around is yours.
-Use timely email subject lines to draw your readers in — phrases like “last chance” and “best deal ever!” can invite them to open your message.
+Use timely email subject lines to draw your readers in — phrases like “last chance” and “for our subscribers- today only!” can invite them to open your message.

 Provide a sneak peek to spring.